linuxnomad/Raspbian-Stretch-PAU09-AP/README.md

 http://www.raspberryconnect.com/network/item/330-raspberry-pi-auto-wifi-hotspot-switch-internet

-Using the above configuration and the included hostapd.conf the PAU09 would function correctly.
+Using the above configuration and the included hostapd.conf the PAU09 would not function correctly.
 All steps from the roboberry guide should be followed with the exception of the /etc/hostapd/hostapd.conf file.

 Other Guides that were used in reference: